npartovi/extend-shopify-sdk/index.md

 ```

 <div class="info-container">
-<strong>Pro Tip</strong>: A common way to find the event that fires when a product variant is changed is to look at the event listeners tied to your product options selector.
+<strong>Pro Tip</strong>: A common way to find the event that fires when a product variant is changed is to look at the eventListeners tied to your product options selector.
 </div>

 <img src="assets/images/evtlist-check.jpg" />